 That is a lot of bytes!
 To store that many bytes on a cheap piece of plastic that is tough enough to survive the abuse most people put a CD through is no small task, especially when you consider that the first CDs came out in 1980.
 Read How CDs Work for the complete story!

-For more information on analog/digital technology and related topics, check out the links on the next page.
+For more information on analog/digital technology and related topics, check out the links below.